aplteam/MarkAPL/MarkAPL.md

 **_MarkAPL_** goes a step further: to avoid confusion indenting is **not** supported for marking up code blocks.

-Code blocks can be marked up in two different ways, fencing and injecting a <pre> as well as a </pre> block.
+Code blocks can be marked up in two different ways, fencing or by injecting a <pre> as well as a </pre> HTML block.
 We discuss one after the other:

 ##### Fencing